open-telemetry/opentelemetry-specification/specification/trace/tracestate-probability-sampling.md

 span data, who are expected to validate `tracestate` before interpreting span adjusted counts.

-Producers of OpenTelemetry `tracestate` containing p-value and r-value fields are required to meet the behavioral requirements stated for the `ConsistentProbabilityBased` sampler and to ensure statistically valid outcomes.
+Producers of OpenTelemetry `tracestate` containing T-value and R-value fields are required to meet the behavioral requirements stated for the `ConsistentProbabilityBased` sampler and to ensure statistically valid outcomes.
 A test suite is included in this specification so that users and consumers of OpenTelemetry `tracestate` can be assured of accuracy in Span-to-metrics pipelines.

-### Completeness guarantee

-This specification defines consistent sampling for power-of-two sampling probabilities.
-When a sampler is configured with a non-power-of-two sampling probability, the sampler will probabilistically choose between the nearest powers of two.

-When a single consistent probability sampler is used at the root of a trace and all other spans use a parent-based sampler, the resulting traces are always complete (ignoring collection errors).
-This property holds even for non-power-of-two sampling probabilities.

-When multiple consistent probability samplers are used in the same trace, in general, trace completeness is ensured at the smallest power of two greater than or equal to the minimum sampling probability across the trace.

 ### Context invariants

-The W3C `traceparent` (version 0) contains three fields of
+The W3C Trace Context Level 2 `traceparent` header contains three fields of information: the TraceID, the SpanID, and the trace flags.
+The flags are:

-information: the TraceId, the SpanId, and the trace flags.
-The `sampled` trace flag has been defined by W3C to signal an intent to sample the context.
+- `sampled` (value `0x1`): signals an intent to sample the context
+- `random` (value `0x2`): signals that the least-significant 56 bits of the TraceID are random.

-The [Sampler API](sdk.md#sampler) is responsible for setting the `sampled` flag and the `tracestate`.
+The [Sampler API](sdk.md#sampler) is responsible for setting the `sampled` and `random` flags and the `tracestate`.

-P-value and r-value are set in the OpenTelemetry `tracestate`, under the vendor tag `ot`, using the identifiers `p` and `r`.
-P-value is an unsigned integer valid in the inclusive range `[0, 63]` (i.e., there are 64 valid values).
-R-value is an unsigned integer valid in the inclusive range `[0, 62]` (i.e., there are 63 valid values).
-P-value and r-value are independent settings, each can be meaningfully set without the other present.
+T-value and (optionally) R-value are set in the OpenTelemetry `tracestate` entry, under the vendor tag `ot`, using the identifiers `th` and `rv`, respectively.
+Both T-value and R-value are encoded using exclusively hexadecimal digits.

+T-value and R-value fields each carry 56-bits of information, expressing an unsigned value in network byte order.
+When T-value is less than 14 hexadecimal digits, the value is extended with trailing zeros so that it contains 56 bits.
+R-value fields are expressed in exactly 14 hexadecimal digits.

+The R-value field is optional.
+When R-value is omitted, an effective R-value can be calculated from the TraceID, using the trailing 7 bytes (56 bits) of the identifier in network byte order.
+Equivalently, the effective R-value can be calculating using the trailing 14 hexadecimal digits, specified by OpenTelemetry as the JSON-encoding for TraceID values.

 #### Sampled flag

-Probability sampling uses additional information to enable consistent decision making and to record the adjusted count of sampled spans.
-When both values are defined and in the specified range, the invariant between r-value and p-value and the `sampled` trace flag states that `((p <= r) == sampled) OR (sampled AND (p == 63)) == TRUE`.
+The invariant between T-value, (effective) R-value, and the Sampled flag can be stated as `sampled == (R >= T)`.

-The invariant between `sampled`, `p`, and `r` only applies when both `p` and `r` are present.
-When the invariant is violated, the `sampled` flag takes precedence and `p` is unset from `tracestate` in order to signal unknown adjusted count.
+The invariant between `sampled`, `T`, and `R` only applies when T-value is present in the `tracestate`.
+When the invariant is violated, the `sampled` flag takes precedence and the T-value is unset from `tracestate` in order to signal unknown adjusted count.

-##### Requirement: Inconsistent p-values are unset
+##### Requirement: Inconsistent T-values are unset

-Samplers SHOULD unset `p` when the invariant between the `sampled`, `p`, and `r` values is violated before using the `tracestate` to make a sampling decision or interpret adjusted count.
+Samplers SHOULD unset T-value (by erasing the `tv` field) when the invariant between the `sampled` flag, T-value, and (effective) R-value is violated, before using the `tracestate` to make a sampling decision or interpret adjusted count.

+#### Random flag

+The Random flag was introduced in W3C Trace Context Level 2 specification, which also stated which bits of the 128 bit TraceID would be random when the flag was set.

+At the time of this specification:

+- No implementations set the Random flag
+- All OpenTelemetry trace SDKs generate 128 random bits, except when there is a user-supplied IdGenerator
+- Some OpenTelemetry propagation SDK components do not propagate unrecognized trace flags.

+It is this third point which strongly suggests treating the Random flag as advisory in nature, that OpenTelemetry components presume TraceIDs are random by default.
+After the first and second points have been addressed and new code has been widely deployed, we may reconsider this recommendation.

+##### Requirement: Head Samplers set required randomness in TraceID

+Head Samplers (i.e., trace SDKs) SHOULD by default generate the 56 random bits specified by the W3C Trace Context Level 2, along with the Random flag, when generating new TraceIDs.

+##### Requirement: Tail Samplers assume random TraceIDs

+Tail Samplers SHOULD ignore the W3C Trace Context Level 2 Random flag when interpreting span data.

+When there is an explicit R-value set, the Sampler will anyway disregard the Random flag.
+However, when there is no explicit R-value set and the Sampler operates on Span data alone, there is not a local modification that would be effective and yield consistent sampling.

+This recommendation may be revisited after OpenTelemetry SDKs generally propagate Trace Context flags correctly.

-#### P-value
+#### T-value

+WIP:@@@
 Zero adjusted count is represented by the special p-value 63, otherwise the p-value is set to the negative base-2 logarithm of sampling probability: